 “Reading gives us someplace to go when we have to stay where we are.”

-I don’t think aphorist Mason Cooley was thinking of a pandemic summer when he coined this gem, but his words may never be more true than now.
+I don’t think aphorist Mason Cooley was thinking of pandemic summer reading when he coined this gem, but his words may never be more true than now.

 As you know, one of the central goals of Science for the Church is to help you, the body of Christ, find good resources.
 This includes material that connects the dots between science and Christian faith as well as science that is relevant to Biblical or theological themes.
 And sometimes it is just the kind of science that inspires wonder at God’s handiwork.